4BangerKovaaks/kovaaks-playlist-compendium/README.md

 ### > [**HOW TO PLAY**](https://youtu.be/63_7mcF8acs)

 Amazing FULL Fundamental Playlists which takes the same concept as working out in the gym.
 These are by far my best and most recommended playlists.
-Nothing done by me or others beat them imo.

 Day 1 Flicking + Mousecontrol : **KovaaKsPushingVioletXur**